air40/raiku-project-info/raiku_testnet.md

 ## Notes
 - Testnet participation is **validator-only** for now
-- General community members can stay engaged via Discord, X, and events
+- General community members can stay engaged via Discord, X, and events😍